Frequently Asked Questions

 • The Masters Club mobile web app will include your flight information and confirmation number(s), to use as a reference at check-in.

-• Visit the TSA website at www.tsa.gov for more information.
+• Visit the TSA website for more information.

 • Checked baggage fees